mvolkmann/blog/src/swift.md

 The left side is the Navigator.
 The right side is the Inspector.
 The center area is divided into three sections.
-The left section is for editing code.
+The center-left section is the Code Editor.
-The right section is the Canvas which is used to test Previews of an app outside of the Simulator or a real device.
+The center-right section is the Canvas which is used to test Previews of an app outside of the Simulator or a real device.

 The bottom section is not visible by default.